 In 2022, the group spotted 28 species of moth!

 - Sunglasses (for the UV light that will be used)

 - Bug spray (optional)

 This event is weather dependant.
-The program may need to be rescheduled if there is a chance of rain or high winds that could damage moth equipment.
-The rain date is Wednesday July 27, 2022.
+Program may need to be rescheduled if there is a chance of rain, or high winds that could damage moth equipment.